shivalihalabe/perfect-match-2020/README.md

 An algorithmic matchmaking quiz for Valentine's Day at Cornell.
 Utilizes React JS for frontend, Node JS and MongoDB for backend, and a modified version of the Gale-Shapley algorithm for pair generation.

 ## Commands
-Work on Linux/Mac OS.
-Intended to run on an Ubuntu 18.04 Linux server.
+These only work on Linux/Mac OS and are intended to run on an Ubuntu 18.04 Linux server.

 ### Start from scratch:
 ./bootscript.sh -all